Gormgal

 Gormgal of Ardoileán, Connemara, died 1017/1018.

 Biography

 Gormgal is credited with building a number of monastic settlements in the late 10th century.
-Noted as an anchorite of exceptional sanctity, he made the island famous, so much so that in 1014 Brian Boru visited High Island to make his confession to him.
+Noted as an anchorite of exceptional sanctity, he made Ardoileán (High Island) famous, so much so that in 1014 Brian Boru visited High Island to make his confession to him.
 A well on the island is named after Brian.

 Gormgal's monastery ceased to exist sometime in the following centuries but High Island remained a destination for pilgrims.
 His feast day is 5 August.